-Instead of building the magnificent campus though, in 1931 the university president proposed building an entirely new facility in line with the major universities growing throughout the Midwest.
-Proposals suggested taking over Miller Park to the north, while a US Army board recommended selling Fort Omaha to the university, but neither of those passed.
+Instead of building the magnificent campus though, in 1931 the Omaha University president proposed to abandon North Omaha.
+He suggested building an entirely new facility in line with the major universities growing throughout the Midwest.
+Proposals included taking over Miller Park to the north, while a US Army board recommended selling Fort Omaha to the university, but neither of those passed.
 A group of civic leaders wanted to give an area of land near John A. Creighton Boulevard and Lake Street to the university, but that failed.
-In 1937, a new college president bought a dairy farm on West Dodge Road, and the next year the university moved away from North Omaha forever.
+In 1937, a new college president bought a dairy farm on West Dodge Road, and with the help of the Works Progress Administration and other federal and state assistance, the next year the university moved away from North Omaha forever.

 Repurposing the Buildings

 There were several outcomes from the closure of Omaha University’s North Omaha campus.
 The population of the surrounding neighborhood was changing during the 1930s, and the closure of the university likely accelerated that process.

 The Saratoga Science Hall was demolished as soon as the university was done with the building in 1937.
 The land became a used car lot for the bustling Saratoga neighborhood.
 The UO football field behind the Science Hall continued to hold competitions into 1951.
 That year, it was redeveloped as a commercial site for an A&P Grocery Store, which became a Hinky Dinky store.
 The grocery store closed around 1968, but the building still stands on the northeast corner of North 24th and Ames Avenue today.